ngraves51/Portfolio/final-project/FinalProject_NickGraves.md

 # This is Part 1 of my Final Project
-I have decided to focus on
+I have decided to focus on using data visualizations to show how credit reporting errors have been become a growing problem over the last decade.
+I